 If you're reading this, I'm earning money in some way.
 I was compensated with money and/or product.
 Thanks for helping to feed my family.
 I also may have a financial interest in companies named.
 Please see our disclosure for more information.
 Also, any advice provided is for informational purposes only.
 I'm not an accountant, lawyer, doctor, fitness expert, or nutrition specialist.
 So, talk to a professional before acting on anything you read, watch, or listen to below.
 Get your own advice and do your own research.
 Email me at [email protected] with questions.

 Being a landlord is a challenging but rewarding venture that can generate passive income for you and your family.
 But to be a successful landlord, you need to attract paying tenants.
+One of the most important keys to staying organized as a landlord is to understand what your tenants need.
+Always put yourself in the shoes of your tenants, because if you want to have excellent, good paying tenants who always pay on time, you need to know that you are able to stay organized to collect those payments and make sure that you are meeting those needs.
 If you want to know how to make your rental stand out, here are the top six things tenants look for in a rental property.

 Location is most tenants’ first priority.
 Even the nicest, most well-maintained rental won't sway them if its area is boring, inconvenient, or unsafe.
 If you still need to buy your property, look to purchase one in or near a high-demand area.

 If you already have a rental, there's not much you can do to change the location.
 But what you can do is help tenants see the potential in your current location.
 Consider fashioning a brochure that tells tenants about the location's history, pros, the best things to do nearby, places to see, and so on.
 Your location may not be the first on their list, but if you give them reasons to love it, they may realize they've found a hidden gem.